 The WBES was a one-time survey, so only a cross-sectional analysis is possible.
-This is not a fatal drawback as our main concern is cross-country variations anyway.
+This limitation is not a fatal drawback, as our main concern is cross-country variations anyway.
 Our main explanatory variable is still a country's financial structure.
 To avoid the noises caused by annual data, we take the average of this variable for the period 1995-1999; Beck et al. (2008) adopt similar methods.
 Consistent with the three measures for financial structure we introduced in the last section, we have three kinds of averages.
-Here we first get the log ratio of average stock market total value to average private credit and the log ratio of average stock market capitalization to average private credit, and then use the first principal component of these two log ratios as the measure for financial structure.
-We have also tried other indicators, and found that the results are similar.
-For a comparison, we also include financial development in our regressions, which is also the average in the period 1995-1999.
+Here we first get the log ratio of average stock market total value to average private credit and the log ratio of average stock market capitalization to average private credit, and then we use the first principal component of these two log ratios as the measure for financial structure.
+We have also tried other indicators and found that the results are similar.
+For a comparison, we also include financial development in our regressions, which is also the average in the period 1995-1999.11

 Following Beck et al. (2008), our control variables fall into two categories: country-level variables and firm-level variables.
 At the country level, we control GDP per capita and the growth rate of GDP per capita.
 We also add two firm-level variables measuring firms' perception of judiciary quality and corruption to reflect a country's general institutional environment.
 Both are obtained from the WBES survey.
-On a scale of 1 - 4, firms were asked to rate the obstacles created by the judiciary system and government corruption, respectively, where I means no obstacle and 4 indicates major obstacles.
+On a scale of 1 to 4, firms were asked to rate the obstacles created by the judiciary system and government corruption, respectively, where I means no obstacle and 4 indicates major obstacles.
 La Porta et al. (1997, 1998) emphasize the role of legal determinants in external finance.
-Among the other firm-level variables, we have total sales in 1998, firm age and its square, growth of investment in 1999 as well as four dummies indicating, respectively, whether the firm is a manufacturing firm, foreign-owned, government-owned and an exporter.
-We also control regional dummies.
-Lastly, we cluster standard errors at the country level to allow for correlations among firms in the same country.
+Among the other firm-level variables, we have total sales in 1998, firm age and its square, growth of investment in 1999, as well as four dummies indicating, respectively, whether the firm is a manufacturing firm, a foreign-owned firm, a government-owned firm, and an exporter firm.
+We also control regional dummies.12 Lastly, we cluster standard errors at the country level to allow for correlations among firms in the same country.

-&lt;sup>10 The list of country names are in Appendix 1.
+10 The list of country names are reported in Appendix 1.

-&lt;sup>11 Financial depth is not included because we've found that it was not significant at all and the literature usually focuses on financial development's impacts on firms' financing behavior.
+11 Financial depth is not included because we've found that it was not significant at all, and the literature usually focuses on financial development's impacts on firms' financing behavior.

-We employ OLS in our baseline estimations.
-Table 7 reports three sets of results obtained on three samples: the full sample, the SMEs and the large firms.
-For each sample, two regressions are conducted, one controlling for financial development and the other not.
-Consistent with our hypothesis, financial structure is shown to significantly impact firms' reliance on retained earnings to finance their investment in the full sample and the SME sample, but not in the large firm sample.
+We employ OLS in our baseline estimations.13 Table 7 reports three sets of results obtained on three samples: the full sample, the sample of SMEs and the sample of large firms.14 For each sample, two regressions are conducted, one controlling for financial development and the other not.
+Consistent with our hypothesis, financial structure is shown to significantly impact firms' reliance on retained earnings to finance their investment in the full sample and the SMEs sample, but not in the sample of large firms.

-To gauge the economic significance, let us consider the difference between China and the United States as an illustration.
-The values for the financial structure of China and United States are -1.07 and 0.95 respectively.
-If we use the point estimate in the second column of Table 7, the difference in the fractions of financing coming from retained earnings between these two countries should be 3.19, ceteris paribus.
+To gauge the economic significance, let us consider the difference between China and the United States again.
+The values for the financial structure of China and United States are -1.07 and 0.95, respectively.
+If we use the point estimate in the second column of Table 7, the difference in the fractions of financing coming from retained earnings between these two countries is 3.19, ceteris paribus.
 The average values of Chinese and American firms' retained earnings are 57.79 and 34.94, with a difference of 22.85.
-Therefore, financial structure accounts for 14.0% of the observed dispersion between the two countries.
+Therefore, financial structure accounts for 14 percent of the observed dispersion between the two countries.